-Most of the Laptops and PC’s comes pre-installed with Windows 10 and that is one of the reasons why Microsoft has so many Windows 10 users.
-The latest version of Windows 10 comes with high processing speed, more security and ease of use.
+Most of the Laptops and PC’s come pre-installed with Windows 10 and that is one of the reasons why Microsoft has so many Windows 10 users.
+The latest version of Windows 10 comes with high processing speed, more security, and ease of use.
 To improve the OS further Microsoft has release Windows build V 1903 but it seems rather enhancing the performance it is creating problems in the computer that uses VPN.

 Errors Due to Windows 10 Update

-The update has affected the RASMAN and the The Remote Access Connection Manager (RASMAN) service may stop working with the error ‘0xc0000005’ where the diagnostic data level is manually configured to non-default setting of 0.
+The update has affected the RASMAN and the Remote Access Connection Manager (RASMAN) service may stop working with the error ‘0xc0000005’ where the diagnostic data level is manually configured to the non-default setting of 0.

 As a preventive measure, backup the windows data so that in case the files get deleted or get affected by VPN errors, these files can be restored easily.

 - Open the Run command and then type Regedit

 - Click on OK and Registry editor will open

 - Now browse the path Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings\WinHttp

 - Set DWORD Value to 1 to remove pre-existing registrations.